 For me, growing up in the Seattle suburbs, attending Smith was a surprising choice.
 Many of my friends had never been east of the mountains, let alone to the East Coast; their parents looked at me as if I were headed off to Mars.
 You just wait, I thought to myself, smugly.
 I’m going to tear down the patriarchy and you won’t even see it coming!

 I grew up in an era when it was understood that girls could do anything, it was OK for boys to cry, and if I was the one to make them cry—even better!
 Then I got to junior high and watched my social studies teacher pull female students onto his lap to discuss grades, and heard my swim coach’s refrain, “Faster, or you’ll get fat.”
 When I won the state championships, the news barely made my high school newspaper, but you can bet that news of the football team did.
+You don’t even need to deposit first.
+No deposit is necessary to claim this bonus.
+The Australian internet casino interfaces with numerous ebanking institutions so you’re able to make your deposits and withdraw your earnings in slot machine power stars gratis in the method that is suitable for your needs.

 Armed with advice from an independent college counselor whom I deeply admired (a Smithie) and an active Smith admission team, I set my sights on Smith.
 I wrote essays about birth control and Lysistrata, applied early and got in.